ellierutherford/HotelBookingSystem/Diary_Eleanor.md

 - Created queries and repository methods for retrieving only available rooms
 - Added search page so user can search for available rooms for given date range and number of guests;
   - TRY IT OUT: navigate to http://localhost:8080/search.
 Note you will have to populate the room type and room asset tables first!
-- Allow a user to book a room from list of available rooms and use provided guest details to create guest object.
+- Allow a user to book a room from list of available rooms and use provided customer details to create customer object.
   (Verified that if a room has already been booked using this flow, it won't show up as an available room within that date range for the next user.)
 - Added register functionality to allow people to register as Starwood users
   - TRY IT OUT: navigate to http://localhost:8080/register